xaridar/ModVA/README.md

 -   ### **middleware**

     `middleware` accepts an ordered list of module names, and specifies the order for [middleware](#defining-middleware) to be executed, both tts middleware and sst middleware.
-Any modules not listed in this variable that include middleware will stillwork, but the middleware will not execute.
+Any modules not listed in this variable that include middleware will still work, but the middleware will not execute.

 ## Modules